LEGO The Little Mermaid Royal Clamshell (43225)

 What the build is actually like, and the pieces worth knowing about.

 The build has a lovely rhythm to it.
 You start with King Triton's throne rock, then set it aside so it can watch over the rest of the assembly, which is a genuinely satisfying bit of pacing.
 From there you construct the clamshell structure itself, building upward, sideways and clipping components on at odd angles before finally bringing the throne back in.
 The shell uses staggered arches in two colours to fake organic rock, off-grid wedge plates that radiate outward, and clever tricks like triangular road-sign clip pieces filling the gaps between plates.
-It's fiddly in the best way and a proper step up from a standard Disney playset.
+It is fiddly in the best way and a proper step up from a standard Disney playset.

 Fun facts